 The group is driving the parallel file system roadmap with an initial focus on the Lustre parallel file system.
 Lustre supports many of the requirements of leadership-class high performance computing simulation environments and has a diverse open-source development community.

 OpenSFS collaborates with two centers of excellence already established at ORNL and LLNL, and these centers work with each other and other OpenSFS collaborators on day-to-day activities.
 OpenSFS provides a collaborative environment in which requirements can be aggregated, distilled and prioritized, and development activities can be coordinated and focused to meet the needs of the broader Lustre community.
 In addition to these activities, OpenSFS holds an annual scalable file system workshop, as well as provide a variety of services (education and community outreach, testing, documentation and project management) to the community.

-Working groups are the action and progress developers of OpenSFS.
+Working groups are the team leaders of OpenSFS.
 Each group is tasked with responsibilities to meet the goals of OpenSFS.
-Working groups are organized around the following: Lustre 2.1 testing/release, community development, technical, and wide area filesystem.
+Working groups are organized around Lustre testing/release, community development, technical, marketing, and wide area systems.